daikinapplied/PowerShell/README.md

 # PowerShell

-#Folders
+# Folders
 - SharePoint:  you will find scripts to manage Sites, Lists, and Columns.
-- IIS: Contains a script to full create a IIS application.
+- IIS: Contains a script that fully creates an IIS application.